leonv01/Onboarding/README.md

 and applications that can access the Windows file system and programs.
 This allows using Unix exclusive software to run on Windows without a big over- head.
 This feature called WSL (Windows Subsystem for Linux).
 Read <a href="https://learn.microsoft.com/en-us/windows/wsl/install" target="_top">this documentation</a> to see the needed commands. <br>
 You also have to install the <a href="https://www.st.com/en/development-tools/stsw-link004.html" target="_top">STM32 ST-Link utitlity</a>.
-It comes with a com- mand line interface executable which is mandatory for flashing data to the hardware.
+It comes with a command line interface executable which is mandatory for flashing data to the hardware.
 </p>
 <p>